zorael/kameloso/README.md

 It includes a framework that works with the vast majority of server networks.
 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work it's often mostly a case of specialcasing it for that particular IRC network or server daemon.

-Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) may be difficult, since the bot identifies people by their services (`NickServ`/`Q`/`AuthServ`/...) account names.
-As such you will probably want to register and reserve nicknames for both yourself and the bot, where available.

 Current functionality includes:

 * bedazzling coloured terminal output like it's the 90s